 1977: Meco released his version of "Star Wars".

 1978: George Harrison and wife Olivia gave birth to son Dhani.

-1984: Jermaine Jackson appeared on the television soap opera As the World Turns.
+1984: Jermaine Jackson and Whitney Houston appeared on the television soap opera As the World Turns.

 1986: Jerry Garcia of the Grateful Dead was released from a hospital, three weeks after falling into a diabetic coma.

 1988: One year after its release, the album Hysteria was still going strong.
 Def Leppard released the single "Love Bites", which would become hit #6 and the fifth Top 10 song from the landmark album.